verlok/verlok.github.io/lazyload/index.md

 date_gmt: "2020-05-25 21:52:10 +0200"
 ---

+You might be here because of an old link, since I've recently changed the URL of the vanilla-lazyload website.
+You're visiting the old URL, the new one is this &rarr; [vanilla-lazyload website](/vanilla-lazyload)

+---

-Did you know I'm the author of a popular LazyLoad script?<br>
+Oh, didn't you know that I'm the author of a LazyLoad script?
+It's very popular.
 You can find it on:

 - [GitHub](https://github.com/verlok/vanilla-lazyload)
 - [npm](https://www.npmjs.com/package/vanilla-lazyload)
 - [jsdelivr](https://www.jsdelivr.com/package/npm/vanilla-lazyload)
 - [on this website](/vanilla-lazyload)

-If you really like it, you can show your appreciation ❤ [buying me a coffee](https://ko-fi.com/verlok).
+If you really like it, you can show your ❤ appreciation by [buying me a coffee](https://ko-fi.com/verlok).

 ## Articles on lazy load